jinnychoe/Query-database-for-genetic-analysis/README.md

 ------------------------------------
 1. Ensure that the `query.py` script is located in the working directory.

-2. Set your email address for Entrez.email.
+2. Set your email address for the Entrez.email variable in `query.py`.

 3. Open a terminal and navigate to the working directory.